iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

      root--> 20
  ```

 and we finally return `root`.
-Now remember, the recursive call stack uptill this point is still this:
+Now remember, the recursive call stack up till this point is still this:

 ```cpp
  //Recursive call stack: